geological-survey-of-queensland/geological-properties-database/README.md

 #### Survey vs Observation - what's the difference?
 A 'Survey' is a singlular activity that may contain one or many 'Observations'.
-Essentially, a Survey is a _Observation Collection_.
-For example, a Geophysical Observation Collection can contain both magnetic observations and a radiometric observations.
+Essentially, a Survey is a collection of observations, or an [_Observation Collection_](https://www.w3.org/TR/vocab-ssn-ext/#sosa:ObservationCollection).
+For example, a 'Geophysical Observation Collection' may contain both magnetic observation and radiometric observations.

 ### Aligning terminology between SOSA and Geoproperties